theuerc/Website/gitpod/docs/self-hosted/latest/cluster-set-up/on-k3s.md

 /var/lib/rancher/k3s/server/manifests/
 ```

 That's it.
 Your K3s cluster is ready to install Gitpod.
 The next step is to install cert-manager.
-Just follow the instructions of the [getting started guide](../getting-started#step-2-install-cert-manager)!
+Just follow the instructions of the [installation guide](../installing-gitpod#prerequisites) to install !